How to Set a Profitable Minimum Price in Your Amazon Repricer

 2. Amazon Referral Fees

 Amazon referral fees vary by category, typically 8%–15%.
-Check Amazon’s official fee schedule also each week to account for adjustments that may alter your margins.
+Check Amazon’s official fee schedule regularly to account for adjustments that may alter your margins.

 3. Fulfillment Costs (FBA contra.
 FBM)

 For FBA sellers, include per-unit storage, picking, and shipping fees.
 For FBM sellers, include labor, materials, and carrier rates.
-Consider employing Amazon’s FBA Revenue Calculator for updated estimates.
+Consider using Amazon’s FBA Revenue Calculator for updated estimates.

 4. Advertising and Marketing Expenses